Phone: 503-823-PLAY (7529)

 1120 SW Fifth Ave., Suite 1302, Portland, OR 97204

 Q. Does the Parks Replacement Bond increase today’s tax rate?

 A. No. It replaces an expiring bond originally passed by voters in 1994 for park improvements.
 If the measure passes, there would be no increase in parks property tax rates from what they are today - estimated at $0.0877 per $1,000 of assessed value.
-If the measure does not pass, the annual property taxes paid by the household with a median assessed value of $152,890 could decrease by approximately $13.
+If the measure does not pass, property taxes for a household with a median assessed value of about $152,890 could decrease by approximately $1.09/month.

 Q. Where will the money be spent?